ryanchard/MCQ-and-SFT-code/README.md

 and **scores** of those answers.

 **Preparation Steps:**

-i.
-Set up your working directory ii.
-Set up and activate your Conda environment
+ -  Set up your working directory
+ -  Set up and activate your Conda environment

 **Workflow Steps:**
 1. Convert PDFs (papers) to JSON representations.